RogerParkinson/ESP8266-automation/README.md

 And arrange for the `BeagleBone/startup/gpio60.sh` script to run at startup.

 Also create a file `/home/receiver/log.csv` and use chmod to make it writeable from anyone.
-This is the log file and it can be viewed by browsing to `<your BeagleBone>/printlog.php`.
+This is the log file and it can be viewed by browsing to `http://<your BeagleBone>/printlog.php`.
 You should see something like this:

 ![Sample log](log-image.png)